Rauulll/future-self/README.md

 A once-daily check is plenty here: nobody needs their 5-year letter to the minute, and it keeps everything on free tiers.

-> **Schema note:** adding auth made `userId` a required field on `Letter`.
-> If you already have letters in a local `dev.db` from before this change,
-> `prisma db push` will refuse to apply it against existing rows.
-Easiest
-> path for a prototype: delete `prisma/dev.db` and start fresh.
-If you
-> need to keep existing letters, back-fill a `userId` for them manually
-> (assign them all to your own account's id) before running `db:push`.

 ## Project structure